Navalny (film)

-Navalny is a 2022 documentary film directed by Daniel Roher.
+Navalny is a 2022 American documentary film directed by Daniel Roher.
 The film revolves around Russian opposition leader Alexei Navalny and events related to his poisoning.
 It was produced by HBO Max and CNN Films.
-The film premiered on 25 January 2022 at the Sundance Film Festival, where it received critical and audience acclaim and won the Audience Award in the US Documentary competition and the Festival Favorite Award.
+The film premiered on January 25, 2022, at the Sundance Film Festival, where it received critical and audience acclaim and won the Audience Award in the US Documentary competition and the Festival Favorite Award.
 It also won the Best Documentary Feature at the 95th Academy Awards, won the award for Best Political Documentary at the 7th Critics' Choice Documentary Awards and picked up best documentary at the 76th BAFTA awards ceremony.

 Synopsis

-The film tells about the events related to the poisoning of Russian opposition leader Alexei Navalny and the subsequent investigation into the poisoning.
-On 20 August 2020, Navalny was poisoned with a Novichok nerve agent, falling sick during a flight from Tomsk to Moscow, and was hospitalized in serious condition.
+The film is about the events related to the poisoning of Russian opposition leader Alexei Navalny and the subsequent investigation into the poisoning.
+On August 20, 2020, Navalny was poisoned with a Novichok nerve agent, falling sick during a flight from Tomsk to Moscow, and was hospitalized in serious condition.
 Navalny was taken to a hospital in Omsk after an emergency landing there, and put in a coma.
 Two days later, he was evacuated to the Charité hospital in Berlin, Germany.
 The use of the nerve agent was confirmed by five Organisation for the Prohibition of Chemical Weapons (OPCW) certified laboratories.
-Navalny blamed Russian president Vladimir Putin for his poisoning, while the Kremlin has repeatedly denied involvement.
+Navalny blamed Russian president Vladimir Putin for his poisoning, while the Kremlin repeatedly denied involvement.

-The film shows how Bellingcat journalist Christo Grozev and Maria Pevchikh, the head investigator for Navalny’s Anti-Corruption Foundation, reveal the details of a plot that indicates the involvement of Putin.
+The film shows how Bellingcat journalist Christo Grozev and Maria Pevchikh, the head investigator for Navalny's Anti-Corruption Foundation, reveal the details of a plot that indicates the involvement of Putin.

 The director described the film as "the story of one man and his struggle with an authoritarian regime".

 Production

-The project was first announced on 13 January 2021.
+The project was first announced on January 13, 2021.
 The film was directed by Canadian documentary filmmaker Daniel Roher, who originally planned to make a film about one of the investigations of Christo Grozev.
 Filming began shortly after Navalny came out of a coma and went on until his arrest in January 2021: according to the main character of the film, the film crew was next to him even at the border control at the airport.

-It was produced by HBO Max and CNN Films in partnership with Fishbowl Films, RaeFilm Studios and Cottage M. The project was produced by Fishbowl Films' Diane Becker and Melanie Miller, Cottage M's Shane Boris, RaeFilm Studios Odessa Rae, CNN Films' Amy Entelis and Courtney Sexton, and Maria Pevchikh.
+It was produced by HBO Max and CNN Films in partnership with Fishbowl Films, RaeFilm Studios and Cottage M. The project was produced by Fishbowl Films' Diane Becker and Melanie Miller, Cottage M's Shane Boris, RaeFilm Studios' Odessa Rae, CNN Films' Amy Entelis and Courtney Sexton, and Maria Pevchikh.